nursingappteam/SmartInventory-backend/README.md

 ← `src/pages/admin.hbs`: The admin page presents a table displaying the log of most recent picks.
 You can clear the list by setting up your admin key in __Next steps__ below.
 If the user attempts to clear the list without a valid key, the page will present the log again.

 ← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

+## Setting up your admin key

+The site __Admin__ page allows the user to clear the database of votes–but only if a valid key is provided.
+This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.

+To set your app up to allow clearing the history:

+* In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
+* With the __Admin__ page open in the preview, enter the same value and hit the __Clear log history__ button–this time it should allow you to clear the history.

+See the `reset` endpoint in `server.js` to learn how this works.

 ## Next steps 🚀